1. Beni is hot, humid, and tropical and surrounded by thick rainforest. Days can be sticky and you may find yourself changing clothes more than once.

 2. If you tour, lightweight comfortable shoes that can be washed and will dry quickly and easily are recommended.

-3. Yellow fever shots are required for all tourists entering Bolivia.
+3. Yellow fever shots are required for all tourists who will visit tropical areas.
 Due to the number of mosquitoes, Northern Bolivia is also known for malaria.

 Read more on our Beni Home Page and page 2 more about Beni.

 1. Sunglasses.
 Recommended all day, especially if you spend time on the rivers and lagoons.

 2. Sun block.
 Re-apply often.
 Purchashing a sunblock without fragrance is recommended to ensure mosquitoes are not attracted.